jvachier/Predictive-Maintenance/README.md

 # Predictive Maintenance

-The data sued over one hundred machines and consisting of:
+The data used over one hundred machines and consisting of:
 - Sensor data, such as Pressure, Voltage, Rotation, and Vibration
 - Failure and Maintenance history
 - Machine logs such as error types.